SemenSop/OOB_WSIS/README.md

     6: other
 ```

-4. 'data.yaml' for the full plant segmentation must be written in the following way:
+4. Create file 'data.yaml' for the full plant in the folder dataset_exp_2/.
+File must be written in the following way:
 ```
 # train and val data
 train: '/path/to/train/images'